-From 17 July to 12 August, a film festival took place on the subject of “The Uncanny” in the Vienna Filmcasino and the Filmmuseum Wien.
+From 17th July to 12th August, a film festival took place on the subject of “The Uncanny” in the Vienna Filmcasino and the Filmmuseum Wien.
 On 16 evenings an extensive film programme was shown, ranging from expressionist films of the 30s to classical horror and splatter films such as Frankenstein (James Whales, 1931), Meshes of the Afternoon (Maya Deren, 1944), Eraserhead (David Lynch, 1978), Re-Animator (Stuart Gordon, 1985), Dead Ringers (David Kronenberg, 1988), Henry: Portrait of a Serial Killer (John McNaughton, 1990) and others.

 Mike Kelley “The Uncanny”

-Date: 17th July - 31st October 2004
+Date: 17th July – October 31st, 2004

 Tel: +43 1 525 00